ruchit1131/Movie-Bucket/README.md

 ### Without command line

-  + Switch to v1.0.1 branch of this repo.
+  + Switch to v1.0.0 branch of this repo.
   + Download the code.
   + Follow instructions from 'Using command line'
 <br/><br/>

-#### Note: This app was deployed to heroku which zoomed in the pdf.
-For that reason, the HTML was zoomed out so that it balances on deployment.
-To reset it, go to documents folder and open index.js.
-In style tag, change zoom of html element from 0.6 to 1.